edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 1. Safety (preemptive raids)
 1. Reputation (retalitory raids)

-The first two, Pinker argues (as have many before him), are typically perpetrated by state actors, but as modern wealth tends to be accrued not through occupying physical territory but through trade and the production of advanced goods and services, land wars become nonsensical, almost defeatist, since they destroy the modern means of wealth creation (people and economies).
+The first two, Pinker argues are typically perpetrated by state actors, but as modern wealth tends to be accrued not through occupying physical territory but through trade and the production of advanced goods and services, land wars become nonsensical, almost defeatist, since they destroy the modern means of wealth creation (people and economies).

 # The Civilizing Process - How violence has declined